Dare (La La La): Music videos

 The music videos for "Dare (La La La)" and "La La La" (Spanish version) were premiered on 7 May 2014 via Shakira's VEVO channel on YouTube.
 A portion of the recording of the chorus part video was leaked in mid-2012, proving the video was recorded before Shakira got pregnant, and a leak of nearly half the song followed.
 The videos were recorded in Lisbon, Portugal.
 Both versions were directed by Anthony Mandler.

-The original music video sees Shakira dancing whilst wearing a black leather bra top and a matching maxiskirt, the video continues with Shakira dancing up a multicolored awl and on top of a building.
+The original music video sees Shakira dancing while wearing a black leather bra top and a matching maxiskirt, the video continues with Shakira dancing up a multicolored awl and on top of a building.
 The video also features street parties and crowds, with carnival themes.
 Online publication Idolator praised the video saying, the video is a "typical Shakira fashion" based around "an exotic location, bizarre dance moves and her now trademark stroll through a field," they further more praised the carnival scenes which "suits" the song.

 The music video for the World Cup version was premiered on 22 May 2014, which was directed by Jaume de Laiguana, who had previously worked with Shakira on a variety of music videos including "Don't Bother", "Gypsy", "Loca", "Sale el Sol", "Rabiosa".
 The song's accompanying video was produced with Activia in support of the World Food Programme's School Meals Program.
 Shakira and Activia donated funds to support the program.
 On 30 May 2014, Spanish version of the video was premiered.

 The video is a "consciously surreal video" that takes influence from Afro-Brazilian heritage with tribal imagery, combining capoeira and footballer moves for an "artsy athletic displays".
 After the release of the video, it came to light that the video featured nearly shot-for-shot recreations of French artist WoodKid's video for his song "Iron".
 WoodKid denied having given permission to use these images in the video.

 During the video Shakira balances a ball wearing a long black skirt.
 The video includes footballers Lionel Messi, Neymar, Cesc Fàbregas, Sergio Agüero, Radamel Falcao, James Rodríguez and Eric Abidal.
 Shakira's then-boyfriend Gerard Piqué and their son Milan appear in the video as well.
-40 days after release the video hit 200 million views, and as of October 2020, it has received over 1.2 billion views.
+40 days after release the video hit 200 million views, and as of May 2024, it has received over 1.3 billion views.